vertexproject/synapse/docs/synapse/devguides/power-ups.rst

         return($resp.json())
     }

-Notice that the ``$apikey`` is being retrived and used to call the HTTP API but is not returned to the caller.
+Notice that the ``$apikey`` is being retrieved and used to call the HTTP API but is not returned to the caller.

 Storm Commands
 ==============